HARO - How to use it for SEO | Standard Operating Procedure

 Check the Media outlet and/or Journo links from their site/previous articles

-Check the DR/DA of the media out if it is above a certain level for what the client needs
+Check the DR/DA of the media out if it is above a certain level for what you require, lower DA’s are also fine.
+But if your time is limited you’ll better bang for your buck (in general) for the higher DA sites.

-Check that you don’t already have a link from that site to your client
+Check that you don’t already have a link from that site.
+Repeats are ok, new ones are better

 When Pitching Haros

-Use the person’s name if you have it.
+Use the journalists name if you have it.

 Get your subject line on point and eye catching and relevant to the query.
 Putting in haro response or query # won’t get you anywhere.
 You got to stand out, not blend in.